Mehrdad11228/Backup_Pro/README.md

 # BackupPro Documentation

-**Backup_Pro** is a comprehensive bash script designed to automate the process of backing up and transferring data for popular proxy management panels.
+**BackupPro** is a comprehensive bash script designed to automate the process of backing up and transferring data for popular proxy management panels.
 It ensures data safety and simplifies migration between servers.

 ## 🚀 Quick Start